influxdata/telegraf/plugins/inputs/supervisor/README.md

   # url="http://localhost:9001/RPC2"
   ## Use supervisor identification string as server tag
   use_identification_tag = false
-  ## Gather PID of running processes
-  gather_pid = false
-  ## Gather exit codes of processes
+  ## With settings below you can manage gathering additional information about processes
+  ## If both of them empty, then all additional information will be collected.
+  ## Currently supported supported additional metrics are: pid, rc
-  gather_exit_code = false
+  metrics_include = []
+  metrics_exclude = ["pid", "rc"]
 ```

 #### Optional metrics

-By default this plugin doesn't collect any information about processes pids and exit codes, you can enable it by setting
+You can control gathering of some supervisor's metrics (processes PIDs and exit codes) by setting metrics_include
-`gather_pid` and `gather_exit_code` options in configuration file.
+and metrics_exclude parameters in configuration file.

 #### Server tag
 Server tag is used to identify metrics source server.
 You have an option to use host:port pair of supervisor's http